-Coping Flat Feet
+Coping with Flat Feet

 Flat feet is a term often used to describe feet that are hyper mobile or roll in excessively.
 When your feet “roll in” excessively during stance, this gives the appearance that there is a loss of arch contour of the foot.
 This, however, is a misnomer.
 Most feet, when studied in the sitting position, have an arch.
 Only during weight bearing do they collapse, hence these feet are said to be compensating for a particular condition and are displaying a movement called pronation.

-How did I get flat feet
+How does flat feet occur

 There are many causes of abnormal pronation, the most common being: